coder-finance/dao/coder.finance/Prototype Draft Board.md

 ## Voting
 1. Protection from Lords.
 2. Can be a meaningful voter after a decent amount of tokens.
-3. Being a contributer is more important than holding tokens.
+3. Being a contributor is more important than holding tokens.
 4. Veto vote.
 5. Largest contributors vote.
 6. If you have more than S token ou have to reveal yourself.